Medical Services Outside Canada

 Are medical services outside Canada CRA eligible?

 Yes.
-The CRA explicitly states that eligible medical expenses are generally not restricted to those incurred in Canada, provided the practitioner is licensed in the jurisdiction where the service is rendered.
+Under paragraph 118.2(2)(a) of the Income Tax Act, eligible medical expenses are generally not restricted to those incurred in Canada, provided the practitioner is licensed in the jurisdiction where the service is rendered.

 Can I claim out-of-country medical expenses through my HSA?